sunsided/os/DIARY.md

 12 bits set to zero because the pages are 4 KiB aligned, and 4096 is `0b1000000000000`.
 By the same logic, 2 MiB and 1 GiB pages are zeroed out on the lower 21 and 30 bits respectively.
 The actual physical address is determined by offset into the page, and that offset has to either be tracked kernel-side or simply align with the physical offset.
-Since the kernel is the one deciding which addressses to hand out there shouldn't be any issue: It just picks any arbitrary virtual base, a feasible ("allocated") physical base and then ensures that the VA offset (i.e., lower bits) concide with the PA offset (i.e., lower bits).
+Since the kernel is the one deciding which addresses to hand out, there shouldn't be any issue: It just picks any arbitrary virtual base, a feasible ("allocated") physical base and then ensures that the VA offset (i.e., lower bits) coincides with the PA offset (i.e., lower bits).
 The virtual memory mapper only sees pages and has no concept about the offsets whatsoever;
 this is all done in "user code", which in this case is the kernel.